FormidableLabs/victory-native-xl/website/docs/cartesian/bar/bar.md

 - `position: "top" | "bottom" | "left" | "right"`: Defines where the Bar component data label should be rendered in relationship to the rendered Bar component.
 - `font: SkFont | null`: Defines the font to use with the Skia `Text` component.
-- `color?: string`: Defines the color the data label should be.
+- `color?: Color`: Defines the color the data label should be.

 ### `children`